Poncelet Triangles and Tetragons over Finite Fields: Acknowledgments

 \section{Acknowledgments}

 The research of M.~R.~was supported by the Australian Research Council, Discovery Project 190101838 \emph{Billiards within quadrics and beyond}, the Serbian Ministry of Science, Technological Development and Innovation and the Science Fund of Serbia grant IntegraRS.

 R.~R.~would like to acknowledge the support from the Faculty of Science Research Tuition Fee Scholarship and the Postgraduate Research Scholarship in Mathematics and Statistics provided by the University of Sydney.

+The authors are grateful to the referees for their careful reading and insightful comments and suggestions.

 \begin{appendices}